AAWilcox/CSE-5160-KNN-Classifier-Implementation/README.md

 - The original data set consists of 210 training instances.
 Thirty of them are used as a test set, while the remaining 180 became the training set.
 - The thirty test instances were chosen at random, with ten corresponding to Kama wheat seeds, ten corresponding to Rosa wheat seeds, and ten corresponding to Canadian wheat seeds.

-Test Results - Test Error
+Test Results - Test Error:
 - To find test error, the KNN classifier was tested using a thirty instance long test set.
 - Four different values of K were used: 5, 10, 15, and 20 nearest neighbors.
 - Results: